 Fatalities and Serious Injuries

-The total number of fatalities was somewhat higher in CY18 than CY17 (an increase of 13 fatalities), but the 5-year rolling average remained steady.
+The total number of fatalities was somewhat lower in CY19 than CY18 (a decrease of 19 fatalities), while the five-year rolling average has remained steady.

 Rate Of Fatalities